 My passion has always been to help others grow in their knowledge of mathematics.
 In addition to tutoring various math levels for the last seven years, I am currently studying as an Education major at the University of California Irvine in hopes of pursing a career as a math teacher.
 When I tutor, I like to use real life examples to explain questions to help students realize the importance of using math in everyday life.
 This helps students enjoy math by making it more enjoyable and exciting.
 I love seeing students grow in their understanding of how math works both inside and outside of the classroom.

-University of California-Irvine - BA, Education Sciences
+Undergraduate Degree: University of California-Irvine - Bachelor in Arts, Education Sciences

 What is your teaching philosophy?